 Making a film project look like it has high production values, when in fact it costs far less than it seems, is very much possible.
 Especially if you are creative and original in the way, you shoot and edit the piece.

-In many ways, the aspect of the soundtrack can be a harder nut to crack when it comes to making your work stand out and look like it's been professionally put together.
+In many ways, the soundtrack aspect can be a harder nut to crack when it comes to making your work stand out and look like it's been professionally put together.

-Though it's true that filming with a handheld device won't necessarily affect the overall look of the finished product, when it comes to sound, this isn't quite the case.
+Though, indeed, filming with a handheld device won't necessarily affect the finished product's overall look, this isn't quite the case when it comes to sound.
 In other words, the camera on your phone will offer good picture quality but doesn't pick up the nuance of sound quite so well.

 This can present you with problems when it comes to scoring your video project.
 You may have to improvise with sound effects accordingly, and this is something you can either look to take care of by hiring a professional or may try to do so yourself.